Yuan dynasty: Government

 While the existence of these central government departments and the Six Ministries (which had been introduced since the Sui and Tang dynasties) gave a Sinicized image in the Yuan administration, the actual functions of these ministries also reflected how Mongolian priorities and policies reshaped and redirected those institutions.
-For example, the authority of the Yuan legal system, the Ministry of Justice, did not extend to legal cases involving Mongols and Semuren, who had separate courts of justice.
+For example, the authority of the Yuan legal system, the Ministry of Justice, did not extend to legal cases involving Mongols and Semu, who had separate courts of justice.
 Cases involving members of more than one ethnic group were decided by a mixed board consisting of Chinese and Mongols.
 Another example was the insignificance of the Ministry of War compared with native Chinese dynasties, as the real military authority in Yuan times resided in the Privy Council.

-The Kingdom of Qocho, Kingdom of Dali, Chiefdom of Bozhou, other Tusi kingdoms and Goryeo were ruled by kings inside the Yuan empire.
+The Kingdom of Qocho, Kingdom of Dali, Chiefdom of Bozhou, other Tusi chiefdoms, and Goryeo were ruled by rulers subject to, and in some cases related to, the Yuan imperial house.

 Science and technology

 Mathematics

 Advances in polynomial algebra were made by mathematicians during the Yuan era.
 The mathematician Zhu Shijie (1249–1314) solved simultaneous equations with up to four unknowns using a rectangular array of coefficients, equivalent to modern matrices.
 Zhu used a method of elimination to reduce the simultaneous equations to a single equation with only one unknown.
 His method is described in the Jade Mirror of the Four Unknowns, written in 1303.
 The opening pages contain a diagram of Pascal's triangle.
 The summation of a finite arithmetic series is also covered in the book.

 Guo Shoujing applied mathematics to the construction of calendars.
 He was one of the first mathematicians in China to work on spherical trigonometry.
 Gou derived a cubic interpolation formula for his astronomical calculations.
 His calendar, the Shoushi Li (授時暦 ('Time Granting Calendar')), was disseminated in 1281 as the official calendar of the Yuan dynasty.
 The calendar may have been influenced solely by the work of Song dynasty astronomer Shen Kuo or possibly by the work of Arab astronomers.
 There are no explicit signs of Muslim influences in the Shoushi calendar, but Mongol rulers were known to be interested in Muslim calendars.
 Mathematical knowledge from the Middle East was introduced to China under the Mongols, and Muslim astronomers brought Arabic numerals to China in the 13th century.